Harvard-IACS/2020F-AC295/content/pages/syllabus.md

 2. **Transfer learning and distillation**
 2a.
 Intro to Transfer Learning: Basic Transfer Learning and SOTA Models
 2b.
-Transfer Learning across Tasks
+Language Models and Transfer Learning with Text Data
 2c.
 Distillation and Compression

 3. **Visualization as investigative tool**